 Cast Iron Skillet Biscuits are easy and delicious and the perfect addition to just about any meal!

 I look for any excuse to cook in my cast iron skillets.
 Since my 3 cast iron skillets have taken up permanent residency on my stove top I need to keep them busy.
-Soup season is here and one of my favorite things to serve with a bowl of homemade soup is a homemade biscuit.
-Earlier this week I shared a delicious Crock Pot Steak Soup that makes a perfect, easy weeknight dinner especially with the addition of these cast iron skillet biscuits.
+Soup season is here and one of my favorite things to serve with a bowl of homemade soup is homemade biscuits.
+Earlier this week I shared a delicious Crock Pot Steak Soup that makes a perfect, easy weeknight dinner especially with the addition of these skillet biscuits.

-These cast iron skillet biscuits are actually a cross between a yeast roll and a baking powder biscuit.
-They have yeast in them but they also have a lot of baking powder so they look more like a biscuit and are flaky like a biscuit but the yeast makes them a little lighter than a traditional baking powder biscuit.
+Cast iron skillet biscuits are actually a cross between a yeast roll and a baking powder biscuit.
+They have yeast in them but they also have a lot of baking powder so they look more like a biscuit and are flaky like a biscuit.
+But the yeast makes them a little lighter than a traditional baking powder biscuit.

-If working with yeast scares you, I put together a great post where I walk you through working with yeast to make sure you are successful.
-One of the great things about this dough is that after mixing it together you refrigerate it for at least 2 hours but can also leave it in the refrigerator for up to 5 days.
+If working with yeast scares you, I put together a great post where I walk you through how to work with yeast.
+This will help guarantee your biscuit making is a big success.
+After mixing the dough together, you will need to refrigerate it for at least 2 hours.
+But you can also leave it in the refrigerator for up to 5 days.
+That is one of the best things about this recipe!
 If you only need to make six biscuits, just keep the rest of the dough in the refrigerator and use it in a few days.
-For empty nesters, like us, this is perfect!
+For empty nesters like us, this is perfect!
 I love being able to mix up the dough and then have it on hand for the rest of the week.

-The crowning glory of these cast iron skillet biscuits is the melted butter that is brushed over them and the sprinkle of sea salt as a finishing touch!
+The crowning glory of these cast iron skillet biscuits is the melted butter that is brushed over them.
+And the sprinkle of sea salt is a finishing touch!
 The butter gives them a beautiful golden color and the salt a delicious flavor.

 My favorite kitchen items I used to make these CAST IRON SKILLET BISCUITS: